-The bursary will be paid from the date that the College became aware of their eligibility/application.
+The bursary will be paid from the date that the College became aware of their application.
 The College may use its discretion to back date payments depending on their financial circumstance.
 Payments will cease immediately should a student withdraw.

 Receipt of the bursary may affect entitlement to DWP income related benefits.
 Although means tested benefits should be unaffected if a student is themselves in receipt of benefit, certain household/family benefits may be impacted.
+The learner is responsible for making themselves aware of the impact of receiving funding.